signalprism/execution-boundary-interpretation/README.md

 - Deterministic enforcement in CI
 - No external service or runtime dependency

+No runtime.
+No SaaS.
+No prompt wrapping.

+Just deterministic enforcement at the pull request boundary.

 ---

 ## Why This Exists

-AI agents can generate large or unintended code changes.
+AI agents now generate real pull requests in production repositories.

-Most systems log what happened.

-This action interprets what happened against what was declared.
+We typically review what changed.

+We rarely declare what the agent was authorized to change.

+Execution Boundary Interpretation evaluates declared authority against the actual PR diff.

 If the declared execution boundary is exceeded, the PR fails.

 This is not a policy engine.
-It’s a deterministic boundary primitive for AI-driven pull requests.
+It is a deterministic boundary primitive for AI-driven pull requests.

 ---